BenjaminKobjolke/fman-favorites-windows/README.md

 `Set hot dir` - This command set the current panel to the directory store in the memory location 1 specified in the dirNum argument.
 The default is 0.

+`List All Hotdirs` - This command displays all currently set hot directories in an alert dialog, showing their indices and full paths.
+Shows "Not set" for empty slots.

+`Clear Hotdirs` - This command clears all hot directories, resetting them to their default state.
+All hot directory slots will be cleared and the changes are saved persistently.

 `pop directory` - This command pops to the previous directory.

 ### Files Created and Used